Kundapura

 From Namma Kundapura, the coastal encyclopedia of Karnataka

-The town sits on the estuary of the Panchagangavalli, the broad tidal mouth formed where five rivers — the Varahi, Kedaka, Chakra, Kubja and Souparnika — meet the Arabian Sea.
-This sheltered confluence made Kundapura and its neighbour Basrur important harbours and trading posts for more than a thousand years, exporting rice, pepper and salt across the Indian Ocean.
+The town sits on the estuary of the Panchagangavalli, the broad tidal mouth where five rivers, the Varahi, Kedaka, Chakra, Kubja and Souparnika, meet the sea.
+This sheltered confluence made Kundapura and its neighbour Basrur important harbours for more than a thousand years.
+According to tradition the town is named after the ancient Sri Kundeshwara Temple, built by Kundavarma of the Alupa dynasty, and from the Kannada word kunda (jasmine) for the fragrant flowers grown here.

-The name Kundapura is traditionally derived from the Kundeshwara temple dedicated to Shiva, around which the old town grew — Kunda-pura meaning "the town of Kundeshwara".
-An alternative folk explanation links kunda to the jasmine flower once cultivated locally.
-Under British administration the port was recorded as Coondapoor, a spelling that survived into the early 20th century.
+The name Kundapura is traditionally derived from the Kundeshwara temple dedicated to Shiva, around which the old town grew, Kunda-pura, "the town of Kundeshwara".
+A second, beloved explanation links kunda to the jasmine flower once grown abundantly here, giving the town its epithet "land of jasmine".
+In the local Tulu tongue, kunda can also mean "pillar", a nod to traditional houses raised on tall pillars.
+Under British administration the port was recorded as Coondapoor.

 History